Last Syrian rebels in Ghouta negotiate as others bussed away

 All other insurgent groups there have agreed to surrender their territory in deals mediated by the government’s ally Moscow, bringing President Bashar al-Assad to the cusp of his biggest victory over the rebels in more than a year.

 But the Jaish al-Islam group has kept hold of the town of Douma.
-“The negotiations are still ongoing without reaching a final agreement till this moment,” Mohammed Alloush, a senior official from the group, said in a text message to Reuters.
+“The negotiations are still ongoing without reaching a final agreement till this moment,” said spokesman Hamza Birqdar in a social media message.

-A Russian officer earlier said on Monday the group had signaled during talks it was ready to lay down its arms. “(This) is a lie and devoid of truth,” Alloush said.
+A Russian officer earlier said on Monday the group had signaled during talks it was ready to lay down its arms. “(This) is a lie and devoid of truth,” Birqdar said.
 “An attempt to insist on forced displacement will be catastrophic,” he added.

 The group’s fighters skirmished with the Syrian army on one front of the Douma pocket on Monday, said the Syrian Observatory for Human Rights, a Britain-based war monitoring group.
 The army fired shells into the town, it added.